orsenthil/senthil.learntosolveit.com/posts/2017/08/14/ill-be-a-hummingbird.rst

 .. description:
 .. type: text

 This is an inspiring short video.
-This is very relevant to me, because in many projects, especially the big ones, I feel that things are not designed well, it's chaotic, it's burning all the time.
-Sometimes, most of us are like animals in this story.
+This is very relevant to me because in many projects, especially the big ones, I feel like the things are not designed well.
+The situation is chaotic, it's burning all the time.
+Most of us are like those big resourceful animals in this story.
 Instead, if we be the hummingbird, the experience is well worth it.

 .. youtube:: IGMW6YWjMxw